rwieruch/blog_robinwieruch_content/blog/react-fetching-data/index.md

 }
 ```

 That's all about the basics in data fetching with plain React.
-You can read more about managing the fetched data in React's local state or libraries such as Redux in [Taming the State in React](https://roadtoreact.com/).
+You can read more about managing the fetched data in React's local state or libraries such as Redux in [The Road to Redux](https://roadtoredux.com/).

 # How to fetch data with Axios in React